- Minimum 24 Units

-Students who have completed a Bachelor of Laws or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from 8000-level courses in the subject area LAWS Law.
+*Students who have completed an Australian undergraduate law degree or Juris Doctor or equivalent are exempted from LAWS8586 Law and Legal Institutions and are required to complete an additional 6 units from the course list.

 A Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0